 'The tragic incident of 13 May occurred in . . . (year) at . . .
 Park and . . .
-Road.'23 carrying them out.
+Road.'23 students.
+The School Committees will lead the fellow students in carrying them out.

 The SCMSSU also made subtle efforts to represent its views and policies as coming from students: